Measuring the sponsorship value of The Open’s digital channels

 By introducing technologies that track digital engagement in real-time, Two Circles would be able to provide the tools required for The R&A to measure The Open’s total audience reach across the digital sphere, and use proprietary valuation models to accurately measure value delivered to brands.

-Two Circles used this to analyse how all branded content for Patrons of The 147th Open at Carnoustie in 2018 performed on digital channels, and supplemented it with impact from broadcast coverage; this enabled The R&A – for the first time – to report the value it had delivered to The Open Patrons across all media channels.
+Two Circles used this to analyse how all branded content for Patrons of The 147th Open at Carnoustie performed on digital channels, and supplemented it with impact from broadcast coverage; this enabled The R&A – for the first time – to report the value it had delivered to The Open Patrons across all media channels.

 This value was reported to Patrons individually, alongside Two Circles’ recommendations for where and how additional value could be delivered in the future, including opportunities to enhance reach and find new audiences ahead of The 148th Open at Royal Portrush.